robertlzj/Data2String/README.md

   - Numerical and alphabet keys are sorted in 'normal' (not 'compress') model (`{key=value, item1, item2}`).
   - Keep array format instead of index-value pairs (`{'data',2,'string'}`).
   - Use short keys if possible (`{key = 'value', ['do'] = 'end'}`).
+- Support refer/link to **external data**, which won't be serialized internally to the file.
+  These data could easily be declared by configure, then they should be stored and restored from outside.
 - Support output **configure**, see bellow.
 - Short, write in pure Lua, easy to read, support 5.1, 5.3.
 - Workaround registers max count limitation used in function or expression when load.